 First of all, check Apple logo > About This Mac > System Report to get an idea of your computer’s hardware configuration, especially Memory, Storage, and Graphics (see the screenshot below).
 Try not to run too many apps unless you have to.
 Turn off fancy animations that may tax precious system resources.
 Restart more often, and let your Mac sleep for a while as you do.

 - Check your MacBook vents and clean your Mac on a regular basis.
 Make sure there’s no dirt or dust stuffing up the keyboard and vents.
-If you have time, open the hard case and clean the inside fans and heatsinks. iFixit has lots of great guides.
+If you have time, open the hard case and clean the inside fans and heatsinks.

-- Try not to run multiple apps at once, especially those that tend to consume more system resources than others — for example, photo editing programs, project management tools, etc.
+- Try not to run multiple apps at once, especially those that tend to consume more system resources than others — for example, photo editing programs, heavy project management tools, etc.

 - Have good web surfing habits.
 These days it’s hard to not visit news websites or magazine sites to access information.
 However, it’s a bad habit to load tons of web pages with flash ads, only to find your MacBook Pro fans run loudly instantly.